-SECTION 3.03.
+SECTION 1.29.
 Customer Options Meeting

-- A. If the EPS Operator determines the Interconnection Application cannot be approved without (1) a supplemental study or other additional studies or actions or (2) incurring significant cost to address safety, reliability, or power quality problems, the EPS Operator shall notify the Interconnection Customer of that determination and provide copies of all data and analyses underlying its conclusion. - B. If requested by the Interconnection Customer, within ten (10) Business Days of the EPS Operator's determination, the EPS Operator shall convene a customer options meeting with the Interconnection Customer and the EPS Operator. - C. At the customer options meeting, the Parties shall review the screen analysis and related results, possible Generating Facility or Microgrid modifications, and determine what further steps are needed to permit the safe and reliable interconnection. - D. At the time of notification of the EPS Operator's determination, or at the customer options meeting, the EPS Operator shall: - (1) Offer to perform a supplemental review in accordance with Section 3.04 and provide a non-binding good faith estimate of the costs of such review; or - (2) Obtain the Interconnection Customer's agreement to continue evaluating the Interconnection Application under the Study Process in Article 4.
+- A. If the EPS Operator- determines the Interconnection Application cannot be approved without (1) a supplemental study or other additional studies or actions or (2) incurring significant cost to address safety, reliability, or power quality problems, the EPS Operator shall notify the Interconnection Customer of that determination and provide copies of all data and analyses underlyinga detailed explanation supporting its conclusion. - B. If requested by the Interconnection Customer, within ten (10) Business Days of the EPS Operator's determination, the EPS Operator shall convene a customer options meeting with the Interconnection Customer and the EPS Operator. - C. At the customer options meeting, the Parties shall review the screen analysis and related results, possible Generating Facility or Microgrid modifications, and determine what further steps are needed to permit the safe and reliable interconnection. - D. At the time of notification of the EPS Operator's determination, or at the customer options meeting, the EPS Operator shall: - (1) Offer to perform a supplemental review in accordance with Section 1.30Section 3.04 and provide a non-binding good faith estimate of the costs of such review; or